 Changing from casual to full-time or part-time employment (casual conversion)

-A new pathway will be introduced for eligible employees to change to full-time or part-time (permanent) employment if they want to.
+A new pathway was introduced for eligible employees to change to full-time or part-time (permanent) employment if they want to.
 This is known as the ‘employee choice pathway’.

 On this page: